Fyllee/fyllee/README.md

 $ cp .env.example .env
 ```

-You can then fill in your personnal informations in the `.env` file.
+You can then fill in your personnal information in the `.env` file.

 ## Usage

-To launch Bild, you have 2 possibilities.
-Either in development mode, or in production mode (or you will have to launch a building script).
+You can launch Bild either in development mode or in production mode.
+Server will be launched on `localhost:5050`,
-Server will be launched on `localhost:5050`, unless you add `PORT=your port` in the `.env` file.
+unless you add `PORT=your port` in the `.env` file.

 **Development**
 ```